AndrewBloodworth/PathVisualizer/README.md

 ## Description

-The Path Visualizer is a tool that empowers it's user with an intuitive understanding of how path finding algoritms search for the shortest distance between two points (or lack thereof).
+The Path Visualizer displays a 2D gird of Nodes with ranging (Rows) : 5-20 and (Columns) : 8-40 inclusive, giving control to the size and speed of each path.

 ## Guide